 Some sort of plan for your money can help you keep on track — and help you avoid the pitfalls related to spending more than you earn.
-However, creating a budget can be a bit of a challenge.
-If you want to create a budget that works for you, follow these 4 steps:
+So why is everyone not using a budget?
+However, creating a budget can be a bit of a challenge, but it’s easier than most people think.

 2. Review Your Spending and Income

 After you have taken the time to track your income and your expenses, it’s time to review how your money is moving through your bank account.
 Look at the categories where you are spending the most, you might be surprised to see where a lot of your money is going.
 Recognize that you might be spending more than you earn each month, don’t worry if you are, it’s a common problem.
 This will identify areas of concern before you make your budget, as well as help you realistically allocate where your money should go each month.
 If you are spending more than you earn, a review will help you see where you need to cut back as you make a budget and will get you back in the black.

 Many people are surprised to see how much money they are spending in certain areas.
 Just knowing how much your spending in certain areas can have a huge impact on your finances and give you the ability to rein in some overspending habits you might not have known about.
 Paul Moyer, founder of Savingfreak.com one of the leading resources on money saving techniques says, “The two most common areas of overspending are food and entertainment like going to the movies.”

 Next, you need to determine what your needs are.
 These are items that you can’t live without (a new TV doesn’t fall into the “needs” category).
 You should make sure that your budget first covers items like food, shelter and clothing, as well as transportation to work.
 Also, recognize your obligations and bills.
 Make sure debt payments are made, as well as utility payments and other important obligations.